mehulagg/gitlab/doc/user/packages/pypi_repository/index.md

    ensure your package name meets these requirements.
 See the [installation section](#publish-a-pypi-package-by-using-cicd) for details.

-1. Open the `setup.py` file and add basic information:
+1. Open the `setup.py` file, and then add basic information:

    ```python
    import setuptools